BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/Using_The_Physics_Engine.md

 Playground example: http://www.babylonjs-playground.com/#BEFOO

 ### Further functionality of the Impostor class
-In the example above you noticed I kept a reference on the pyhscis impostor attached to the sphere and the ground.
+In the example above you noticed I kept a reference on the pyhsics impostor attached to the sphere and the ground.
 This is not mandatory, but it is recommended to keep a reference of this object in order to interact with the physics body.

 The physics impostor holds a set of functions that can be executed on the physics engine's body: